 In 2015, the Massachusetts Energy Marketers Association (MEMA) utilized its NORA funds on several projects targeting the heating oil industry and heating oil consumers.
 MEMA conducted Silver certification training classes across the state and supported Bronze certification classes, as well.
 MEMA trained hundreds of oilheat service technicians statewide on the newly-adopted installation code for Massachusetts (NFPA 31).
 It also offered NORA workshops for techs on non-technical skills for interacting with customers.
 For business owners and customer service representatives, MEMA arranged NORA seminars on the evolution of the industry to Bioheat fuel; communicating the attributes of energy efficiency and new equipment installation; best practices for employee and vehicle safety; and new concepts on service department efficiencies, and purchasing and marketing fuel and equipment.

 MEMA also used NORA funds to create fresh marketing and customer communication tools for retailers including newsletters and billing inserts focused on energy efficiency and Bioheat fuel.
 MEMA also conducted a statewide media outreach campaign aimed at educating consumers on the evolution of Oilheat to Bioheat.
 The campaign included print, television, radio and internet media.
+If you need online news, Cable in the Classroom News Station News can be checked out!

 “Having access to NORA funds has enabled our association to help advance the skills of Oilheat business owners and their employees, bring new jobs to the industry, and educate Oilheat consumers on important industry developments and initiatives including advancing energy efficiency and clean, renewable Bioheat fuel,” said MEMA President Michael Ferrante.